 Choosing the Best Oil Paints for Beginner or Advanced Artists

 High-quality brands of oil paints can be quite expensive, especially for those just starting out.
 However, it can be worth it to invest in a few high-quality paints and stick to a more limited palette, rather than buying a large number of cheaper paints that may not perform as well.
-If you plan on selling your art, I would highly suggest that you consider purchasing professional grade paints whereas if you're a hobbyist and are just wanting to try the medium, student grade oils will work great.
+If you plan on selling your art, I would highly suggest that you consider purchasing professional grade oil paints whereas if you're a hobbyist and are just wanting to try the medium, student grade oils will work great.

 Painting tutorials for artists